-The Total Iccint current value field in power supply section turns in to red, when estimated current exceeds the maximum specification limit of a selected package.
-This is applicable only for Virtex UltraScale+ devices.
+The Total lccint current value field in power supply section turns in to red, when estimated current exceeds the maximum specification limit of a selected package.
+This is applicable only for UltraScale+[TM] devices.

-Power Estimation of SD-FEC core
+Power Estimation of SD-FEC Core

-Report Power supports the power estimation of Soft-Decision FEC core available in Zynq UltraScale+ RFSoC devices.
-Once design containing the SD-FEC IP is implemented, Report Power will display the power estimation as shown in Figure 3-6.
+Report Power supports the power estimation of Soft-Decision FEC core available in Zynq[®] UltraScale+[TM] RFSoCs.
+When the design containing the SD-FEC IP is implemented, Report Power displays the power estimation as shown in the following figure.